KevinFasusi/KevinFasusi.github.io/_posts/2015-06-01-Naive-Bayes-Document-Classifier-Part1.md

 </tr>
 </table>

-add example out put and close up shot of classification output.

- The workflow for the application is as follows:
+ The workflow for using the application involved:

- * **Setup a project**.
-Settting up a project creates folder structure that includes, 2 folders for the training copra used to model the conditional probabilities, 1 folder for the unclassified documents and 1 folder for the classified files used to calculate the models accuracy.
+ * **Settting up a project**.
+Setting up a project creates folder structure that includes, 2 folders for the training copra used to model the conditional probabilities, 1 folder for the unclassified documents and 1 folder for the classified files used to calculate the models accuracy.

- * **Load Folders with training files**.
-Place files already classified, in my case articles I had already classified as relevant or irrelevant after the hard exculsion criteria had been applied.
-Place a selection of these classified files in a folder to validate the accuracy o the model.
+ * **Loading folders with training files**.
+Place files already classified, in my case articles I had already classified as relevant or irrelevant after the hard exclusion criteria had been applied.
+Place a selection of these classified files in a folder to validate the accuracy of the model.

- * **Validate Model**.
-Classify preclassified files to test the accuracy of the model.
+ * **Validating the model**.
+Classify pre-classified files to test the accuracy of the model.

- * **Classify Unclassified files**.
+ * **Classifying unclassified files**.
 If the models validity is adequate then continue on to classify the unknown documents.

 I discuss actually building the classifier in the next post.